sailplatform/caliper-python/README.md

 ### Pre-requisites for development:

-* Ensure you have python and pip installed.
+* Ensure you have python, pip or easy_install) and setuptools installed.

 ### Installing and using the Library: